prth1234/UberEats-Delivery/README.md

 - **Restaurant Listings**: Browse through a list of restaurants available for delivery.
 - **Menu Display**: View detailed menus for each restaurant, including prices and descriptions.
 - **Responsive Design**: The app is fully responsive and works seamlessly on both desktop and mobile devices.
-- **Interactive UI**: Smooth animations and transitions for an engaging user experience.
+- **Interactive UI**: Smooth animations and transitions for an engaging user experience

 ---